Here at Leadfeeder, we don’t just sell website visitor tracking software — we use it. We call this, eating our own dog food.

-With Leadfeeder Booster, you can see how many people from a given company visit your site.
+With Leadfeeder, you can see how many people from a given company visit your site.

 Track leads who click on your Mailchimp campaigns

-On the outbound side, Director of Business Development, Jesse, and Business Development Specialist, Mathias, use Custom Feeds, too.
+On the outbound side, Director of Business Development, Jesse, and Country Sales Manager, Maria, use Custom Feeds, too.
 They segment leads by country to ensure they’re sent to the right team member, and they filter new leads versus existing ones, so we aren’t sending redundant messaging.

 Our entire business development team lauds automation, too.
 The outbound team has custom lists pushed to different sales reps based on their set criteria and segmentation.
 Our inbound team uses automated email subscription so they never miss a new lead.

 How to automate email notifications for your Custom Feeds:

 - On your dashboard, click the gear icon next to the feed you want to subscribe to.
 Then click over to the “Email” tab.

 - Choose which users should receive email notifications and customize the frequency of the emails.

 Subscribe to a feed for email updates and choose daily or weekly emails.